 Guide to Genealogy Records in Mobile, Alabama

 For questions about our genealogical material or to order a copy of a record, please email us at email@example.com.
+Many of these resources are also available through FamilySearch.
+Links are provided below.
 The McCall Library also has genealogy books for sale.
-For more, please click here.
 Nominal fees are charged for protracted research requests.
 Please see our research fee page.

 These are located at the Mobile Public Library's Local History & Genealogy Division.
 The McCall Library has census indexes for 1820-1860 in five volumes.
 We also have the 1900 and 1910 censuses available on two rolls of microfilm.